Fratres-X-AI/.github/profile/README.md

 ### Seeking Opportunities

-Actively looking for collaboration, contracting, or full-time roles with:
+Actively looking for collaboration, contracting, or full-time roles.
-- Defense Prime Contractors
-- Defense Innovation Unit (DIU)
-- AFWERX, Army Futures Command, and similar organizations

 ---